mkribar/matthewkribar.github.io/_pages/work_in_progress.md

 ---
 layout: archive
-title: "Work in progress"
+title: "Papers from the book project:"
 permalink: /work_in_progress/
 author_profile: true
 ---

-# Papers from the book project: #

 **Land, Power, and Property Rights: The Political Economy of Land Titling in West Africa** [\[Link to paper\]]({% link files/Ribar_JMP.pdf %})